relay-dev/fluent-commander/README.md

 }
 ```

+### More

-There are several other variations of these samples can be found [here](https://github.com/relay-dev/fluent-commander/tree/master/samples/Samples/Commands)
+There are several other variations not documented here.
+You can find a Console Application with these samples [here](https://github.com/relay-dev/fluent-commander/tree/dev/samples/FluentCommandar.Samples/Commands).